-At Salford we recognise that racial biases, stereotypes and assumptions can impact the policies we write, who we think of when we design a product, a job or an academic module, and the options we create we create in our social groups.
+At Salford we recognise that racial biases, stereotypes and assumptions can impact the policies we write, who we think of when we design a product, a job or an academic module, and the options we create in our social groups.

 Talk Talk Mentoring